0xbod/Lian_YuWriteUp/README.md

 # TryHackMe Writeup
 Lian_Yu Link to try hack me of GamingServer room - https://tryhackme.com/room/lianyu

-Hello Guys , Abdelrahman Mohamed.
+Hello Guys , I'm Abdelrahman Mohamed.
 My username on THM is “Sylvesterr”.

 # #Step1: Scanning the host
 First, we use NMAP to discover any open port on the host by running the command: nmap 10.10.58.201